floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 `_sg_vk_acquire_frame_command_buffers()`.
 The name indicates the main feature of that function: it acquires command buffers to record the Vulkan commands of the current frame.
-Command buffers are reused, so this involves waiting for the commands buffers to become available (e.g. they are no longer read from by the GPU).
+Command buffers are reused, so this involves waiting for the command buffers to become available (e.g. they are no longer read from by the GPU).
 "Command buffers" is plural because there are two command buffers per frame: one which records all staging-commands, and one for the actual compute/render commands - more on that later in the staging system section.